delasierra2000/delasierra2000/README.md

   - *University level: Motion visualization in positional astronomy, vibration of membranes...*

 - *Developing an interactive Shiny app related to operations resarch.*

+- *Creating a database of a game competition and analyzing the data.*